-Gas is expensive these days, and it doesn’t feel like it’s getting any cheaper.
+Gas is expensive these days, and it isn't getting any cheaper.

 According to Nasdaq, Mondays and Tuesdays are the best days to fill up your tank as there's less demand early in the week.